-A recent, unplanned, post-hoc analysis of 759 evaluable patients with bone metastases in the STAMPEDE trial were reclassified using CHAARTED "high- or low-volume" criterion or LATITUDE "high- or low-risk" criterion.31 Men with mCNPC had OS benefit with the addition of abiraterone acetate and prednisone to ADT irrespective of stratification for "risk" or "volume."
-Using CHAARTED criteria, low-volume HR was 0.66 (95% CI 0.44-0.98) and high-volume HR was 0.54 (95% CI 0.41-0.70); using the LATITUDE criteria, low-risk HR was 0.64 (95% CI 0.42-0.97) and high-risk HR was 0.60 (95% CI 0.46-0.78).
+An unplanned post-hoc analysis of 759 evaluable patients with bone metastases in the above STAMPEDE trial was reclassified using the CHAARTED high- or low-volume criterion or LATITUDE's high- or low-risk'' criterion.29 Men with mCNPC had OS benefit with the addition of abiraterone acetate and prednisone to ADT irrespective of risk stratification for risk or volume.
+Using CHAARTED criteria, low-volume HR was 0.66 (95% CI 0.44-0.98) and high-volume HR was 0.54 (95% CI 0.41-0.70); using the LATITUDE criteria, low-risk HR was 0.64 (95% CI 0.42-0.97) and highrisk HR was 0.60 (95% CI 0.46-0.78).
 Although these results are intriguing, the retrospective nature of the reclassification of risk and tumor volume is a significant limitation and thus the results can only be considered hypothesis-generating.

-Enzalutamide (160 mg/day) is a treatment option for patients with mCNPC/mCSPC regardless of volume of disease (Level of evidence 1, Strong recommendation).
+Enzalutamide (160 mg/day) is a treatment option for mCNPC/mCSPC regardless of volume of disease (Level of evidence 1, Strong recommendation).